graphopedia-xyz/graphopedia/tape-diagram/index.md

 synonyms:
   - bar model
+  - pictorial algebra

 ---

 is a type of chart that represents ratios.
-The tape diagram shows units as simple geometric shapes, usually rectangles, that width of which is proportional to the number each represents.
-Tape diagrams may compare two different numbers by representing a unit of measure as a single rectangles and then displaying the rectangles in a line such that multiple lines can be easily compared.
+The tape diagram shows units as simple geometric shapes, usually rectangles, the width of which is proportional to the numbers they represent.

 <!--more-->

-## Use cases
+a word problem is a mathematical exercise where significant background information on the problem is presented as text rather than in mathematical notation.

+Tape diagrams may compare two different numbers by representing a unit of measure as a single rectangle and then displaying the rectangles in a line such that multiple lines can be easily compared.
 Tape diagrams are often used in teaching ratios in 5th grade mathematics.

 ## Sources: